 These lessons are suitable but sometimes a little all over the place, which is why I always recommend a structured approach.
 I never base my language learning on Youtube and only use it as an aid.
 This is where Ling comes into the equation.

 Simply Learn is another product from the makers of the Ling app.
-A phrasebook and flashcard app are perfect for building your Kannada vocabulary when you have a spare 5 minutes.
+A phrasebook and flashcard app is perfect for building your Kannada vocabulary when you have a spare 5 minutes.
 It is not as intensive as the Ling App and should be an add-on to the larger Ling App product.

+The best solution for why there is no Kannada on Duolingo is here.
 Ling has a complete course on the Kannada language, including(vitally) writing practice to learn the script.
 The app measures and tracks your performance to see yourself in relation to other learners and what you might need to improve.